 C:\rundeck\server\config\rundeck-config.properties with your favorite text editor and change this line:

-To launch, execute start_rundeck.bat at Powershell session, to stop Rundeck you can press
+To launch, type start_rundeck.bat at the command prompt.
+To stop Rundeck, you can press

-By default, Rundeck will be installed in TCP port 4440.
-To access, go to the following URL using your web browser:
+By default, Rundeck will be available on TCP port 4440.
+To access, go to the following URL on your web browser:

-%RDECK_BASE%(you can place it elsewhere, but for the sake of the example let’s use always the root dir)
+%RDECK_BASE%(you can place it elsewhere, but for the sake of the example, use this base dir)

 cd C:\rundeck nssm.exe install RUNDECK